The True Cost of Employee Misclassification: A Country-by-Country Breakdown (2026)

 In most countries, what matters is how the working relationship actually operates, not what it says on paper.
 Governments can go back years, sometimes decades, to collect what’s owed.
 Back taxes, unpaid social contributions, statutory benefits the worker should have received, interest on all of it, fines on top.

-In Germany, executives go to prison personally.
-In Spain, entire platform business models have been challenged in court.
 In the Netherlands, a years-long enforcement moratorium ended on January 1, 2025, and companies that had been running borderline contractor arrangements are now scrambling to respond.

 This article covers 30 countries.
 For each one: what test regulators use to decide whether someone should have been an employee, what the financial exposure looks like, how far back claims can go, and whether directors face criminal liability.